polkadot-fellows/RFCs/RFC-0001-Agile Coretime.md

 ## Requirements

-There are five main requirements:
+There are six main requirements:

 1. The solution MUST provide an acceptable value-capture mechanism for the Polkadot network.
 2. The solution SHOULD allow parachains and other projects deployed on to the Polkadot UC to make long-term capital expenditure predictions.